 What is informed consent?

-The premise in the medical world is that a patient decides for himself or herself about their treatment.
-Therefore, it is essential that the patient understands what the treatment involves, what risks are associated with it, and what alternatives are available.
+The guiding principle in medicine is that patients decide for themselves about their treatment.
+For that, it is essential that the patient understands what the treatment involves, what risks are associated with it, and what alternatives exist.Informed consent therefore means: consent based on complete and understandable information

 The doctor must explain: